Expectations for Decorum

 Misconduct during the hearing can take many forms, both minor and egregious.
 It is within the hearing chair’s discretion to discourage or penalize participants who demonstrate a lack of the decorum.
 The hearing chair may give a verbal warning, pause the hearing process, remove a hearing participant, or take other steps that the chair deems appropriate to address the conduct.

-The Institute will not interfere with the parties’ rights to have an advisor and support person of their choice and fully expects advisors and support persons to adhere voluntarily to Institute expectations.
-In extreme cases, where either IDHR or the hearing chair determines that an advisor’s or support person’s conduct undermines the integrity of MIT’s Discrimination and Discriminatory Harassment policies and procedures, the advisor or support person will be prohibited from continuing to serve as advisor or support person in that case.
-The affected party will be permitted to obtain a substitute advisor or support person.
+The Institute will not interfere with the parties’ rights to have an advisor of their choice and fully expects advisors to adhere voluntarily to Institute expectations.
+In extreme cases, where either IDHR or the hearing chair determines that an advisor’s conduct undermines the integrity of MIT’s Discrimination and Discriminatory Harassment policies and procedures, the advisor will be prohibited from continuing to serve as advisor in that case.
+The affected party will be permitted to obtain a substitute advisor.

 Members of the MIT community are reminded that all expectations of conduct set forth in MIT Policies and Procedures, Section 9 (for all community members) and in the Mind and Hand Book (for students), apply during the investigation and hearing process and participants may be subject to discipline under the applicable procedures for policy violations relating to their conduct during an investigation or hearing.